Check Out our Music Education Program

-The GCBS has been a pioneer in the realm of Blues in the Schools.
-Under the leadership of board member Maria Chavez, all of the school-age kids in Grand County have been immersed in the blues.
+The GCBS has been a pioneer in the realm of blues music education.
+School-age kids across Grand County are lucky to have been immersed in the blues.
 Not only have they been entertained by the all the programs that have come their way, they have been on the stage, creating their own “bluesical” and giving performances on the festival stages over the years.

 In 2006, the Grand County Blues Society (GCBS) partnered with the Grand County Library District (GCLD) in order to get instruments into the hands of young people displaying an interest or affinity for music.
 This began the endearing “Check Out the Music Program.”
 Through this program, folks throughout Grand County could borrow instruments from their local library, using their library card.
 Acoustic guitars, electric and bass guitars with amplifiers, keyboards, youth-size guitars, drumsticks and drum pads were donated by GCBS to Grand County libraries and were available to the public—for FREE!

 The popularity of the Check Out the Music (COTM) program grew daily as word was spread about it.
 With that popularity came some great triumphs:

 Local musicians donated their time to give free guitar and keyboard lessons at local libraries throughout Grand County.